supermonkeyparadise/Advanced-React/readme.md

 # Advanced React + GraphQL

-These are the starter files and stepped solutions for the [Advanced React and GraphQL](https://AdvancedReact.com) course by Wes Bos.
+These are the starter files and stepped solutions for the [Advanced React and GraphQL](https://AdvancedReact.com) course by Wes Bos. hihi

 ## Getting Help

 The best place to get help is in the #advanced-react slack room - there is a link in your course dashboard.

 ## FAQ